Mwreis/NewsFeeder---Headlines-Generator/README.md

 #

-**Build subscribable front-pages for your news and magazine sites [Learn More](https://codecanyon.net/item/add-front-post-wordpress-plugin-frontpage-generator/21026084)**
+### Build Beautiful Front-Pages for Your News and Magazine Sites [Learn More](https://codecanyon.net/item/add-front-post-wordpress-plugin-frontpage-generator/21026084)